Almost Monday: History

 On January 26, 2021, they released the single "Live Forever".
 The band performed at Lollapalooza in August 2021.
 On April 8, 2022, they released the single "Sunburn" and on June 3, 2022, they released the single "Sun Keeps on Shining."
 In 2022, they toured with Joywave and The Driver Era.
 They released the single "Cough Drops" on October 5, 2022.
 The video for the song, shot in May of that year, featured Vidal on drums.
 On February 24, 2023, they released the single "Only Wanna Dance" after finishing their North American tour.
 In the summer of 2024, Almost Monday opened for AJR on AJR's tour in support of their 2023 album The Maybe Man.

 The band's debut studio album, Dive, was released on Hollywood Records on September 25, 2024.
 A deluxe version of Dive, with three additional tracks, was released on January 21, 2025.
 In support of the album, the band embarked on The Dive Tour, beginning in Seoul, South Korea, on November 14, 2024, before moving through Asia and then to the United States, United Kingdom, and Europe in 2025.

 The second single from Dive, "Can't Slow Down", reached number 1 on the Billboard Alternative Airplay chart for February 1, 2025.
 The song also reached number 11 on the Rock & Alternative Airplay chart, and number 32 on Adult Pop Airplay.
 Their single "Enjoy the Ride" was released on August 8, 2025.
+At the 2026 San Diego Music Awards, their single "Lost" was nominated for Song of the Year, and "Enjoy the Ride" was nominated for Best Video.
+Their single "Leaving Is Easy" was released on March 6, 2026, and the single "No More Regrets" was released on May 1, 2026.

 Almost Monday played the Outside Lands festival in San Francisco on August 8, 2025.
-They are going on a US tour with The Band Camino on their NeverAlways Tour from October 10 to November 22, 2025.
+They went on a US tour with The Band Camino on their NeverAlways Tour from October 10 to November 22, 2025.
+They toured with Young the Giant and Cold War Kids in North America from May 24 through June 27, 2026.
+They were nominated for a 2026 iHeartRadio Music Award for Best New Alternative Artist.

+On June 18, 2026, the band announced their second studio album, Thank God It's Almost Monday.
+It was released on September 9, 2026, on Hollywood Records.
+They announced a headline tour from September 27 to November 21, 2026, starting in Hartford, Connecticut, and ending in Salt Lake City, Utah.